VPN Protocols Comparison (2026): WireGuard vs OpenVPN vs IKEv2/IPsec

 Before you go online, tick these once (it prevents 80% of "VPN failed me" situations).

-After changing protocol or MTU, do a quick sanity check: run your VPN Speed Test and verify DNS behaviour with DNS Leak Protection.
+After changing protocol or MTU, do a quick sanity check: run your VPN Speed Test, then validate your setup with the Leak Test tool.
+If you're troubleshooting streaming access, check the Status Center before you keep switching servers.
+For DNS-specific issues, use DNS Leak Protection.

 Video: protocols explained (official)